 We have long known that it is possible to identify, in advance, organisations that have systemic weaknesses that make them more likely to fail in this way.
 Preliminary findings from our latest research provide indications of a new analytical approach.

 Regular readers will recall that recent rules from the UK Financial Reporting Council require companies it regulates to report clearly on important reputational, behavioural and organisational risks.
+[Note: since this was written, the FRC has published new Guidance on Board Effectiveness which recommends greater focus on these areas at board level.
+We have written about it here.
+Our recommendations to the FRC on this are here.]
 We have analysed the Annual Reports of about half of the FTSE 100 constituents to discover how they were getting on.

 We used a simple scale to score their reporting performance on five axes

 The scoring system awarded from 0 to 5 points on this scale.

 The five (inevitably overlapping) axes we chose were: